 The great thing about the cable car is that not only is the trip faster than taking a bus (25 minutes versus 2 hours), but you also get stunning views of the island even if you don’t take the crystal cabin.
 Trust me, when you only have one day to explore, you’d rather spend your time seeing the sights rather than sitting on a bus.

 Once you reach Ngong Ping village, you’ll quickly realize that it’s a tourist trap.
-It’s really a real village per se, but a cluster of souvenir shops and restaurants.
+It’s not really a village per se, but a cluster of souvenir shops and restaurants.
 Don’t despair, however, as a more worthwhile attraction is nearby (see number 2).

 2. Go up to see the Tian Tan Buddha.